cfpb/RegTech-test-files/sbl/demo_files/README.md

 # Demo files

 These folders contain test files that can be used by general audiences wishing to test the beta for the Small Business Lending Platform.
+These files are for use in the beta for the Small Business Lending Filing Platform only, validation methods are subject to change.

-For developers and those wanting to test specific details or aspects of the beta for the Small Business Lending Data Filing Platform, please see the **dev_files** folder in this repo.
-These test files are for use in the beta for the Small Business Lending Filing Platform only, validation methods are subject to change.
+For developers and those wanting to test specific details or aspects of the beta for the Small Business Lending Data Filing Platform, please see the **[dev files](https://github.com/cfpb/LAR-test-files/tree/6359bc53119b29ecc4ee16ca4df59c1c17af514f/sbl/dev_files)** folder in this repo.

+Page sections:
 - [Filing platform overview](#filing-platform-overview)
 - [Test file descriptions](#test-file-descriptions)
 - [How to download files from this repository](#how-to-download-files-from-this-repository)